 One summer during college a couple of friends and I built a potting shed in the backyard for my dad.
-His passion was sculpting bonsai trees, including making concrete pots to house them.
+His passion was sculpting bonsai trees, including making concrete pots.
 We called it the house of two birches wedged as it was into the corner of the yard between existing trees.
 I designed the door handle & latch on the theme of a branch and hired a Mennonite smith to weld it.
 It was my first design-build project and I was hooked.
-After graduation I worked for a general contractor for a year, as did a colleague of mine, and we then struck out on our own launching Small Building Company.
+After graduation I worked for a general contractor for a year, as did a colleague of mine, and we then struck out on our own, launching Small Building Company.
 Our specialty was creative projects with limited budgets, often working with colleagues to build their early design commissions in Toronto.
 As young entrepreneurs we were eager for work and so our bids were often low, but we managed to make a modest living, had some fun, and gained a lot of experience to boot.

-The entrepreneurship involved was an appealing aspect of our venture.
+The entrepreneurship involved was another appealing aspect of our venture.
 The typical route for design graduates involves seeking employment, perhaps doing small projects on the side, with a long road to greater responsibility or creating one’s own firm.
 In establishing Small Building Company we were calling our own shots out of the gate.
 Our company lasted just five years as our interests began to reach elsewhere, but that independence is something that attracted me to architecture in the first place.
 Though I admire the teamwork found within certain firms, in my own experience I just haven’t found the same fire in working for others that I find as an entrepreneur.
 I did pass through the crucible of internship, exams and registration, but soon went back out on my own, this time as an Architect.

 The craft of building is a collaborative effort with each participant making an essential contribution to the whole.
 Experience with various trades has given me an appreciation for their skills and challenges.
 At my desk designing construction details, I can’t help but consider how various elements will be brought together in the field.
 Thinking through the steps of assembly and the desired result, I am constantly refining those details.
 An appreciation for the process also helps me locate where attention to craft can provide delight within a project, and that a skilled maker will be the one to create it.
-And when it comes to working with tradesman on the job-site, experience in construction gives one a shared language and credibility to discuss the work.
+And when it comes to working with tradesman on the job-site, experience in construction gives one a shared language and credibility to discuss the work process.